gergelyszerovay/aibd-template-angular/docs/design/components/app/main-layout/ui-search-ingredients/ui-search-ingredients.md

 - **Description:** The state when the user clicks into the text input and begins typing.
 - **Visuals:**
-  - A dropdown list of suggested ingredients appears below the search bar.
+  - The `UiAutocompleteDropdown` component is rendered and displays a list of suggested ingredients.
   - The search input has a subtle glow effect to indicate focus.
   - Suggestions are filtered based on the user's input.